Double cycle-consistent generative adversarial network for unsupervised conditional generation: Method

 \section{Method}

+Given a collection i.i.d. samples $\mathbf{x} = \{x^{i}\}_{i=1}^N$ (\eg, images) drawn from an unknown data distribution $P_{\mathrm{x}}$, where $x^{i}$ is the $i$-th data sample and $N$ is the size of the dataset, the standard GAN~\cite{goodfellow2014generative,gulrajani2017improved} consists of two components: the generator $G_{\theta}$ and the discriminator $D_{\psi}$. $G_{\theta}$ defines a mapping from the latent space $\mathcal{Z}$ to the data space $\mathcal{X}$ and $D_{\psi}$ can be considered as a mapping from the data space $\mathcal{X}$ to the probability of one sample being real or not.
+To achieve unsupervised conditional generation, we need to introduce an inference network $E_{\phi}$ to obtain the latent variables given the data sample.

 In this section, we first conduct a comprehensive analysis of ClusterGAN~\cite{mukherjee2019clustergan}, and observe that there is a key loss item missing in the objective.
-To address this issue, we introduce a MMD-based regularization to enforce the inference network and the generator of standard GAN to form a deterministic Autoencoder, which enables estimation of real conditional distribution.
-At the same time, our method enables to disentangle the latent space $\mathbf{z}$ into the one-hot discrete latent variables $\mathbf{z}_c$, and the continuous latent variables $\mathbf{z}_n$ in an unsupervised manner. $\mathbf{z}_c$ naturally represents the categorical cluster information; $\mathbf{z}_n$ is expected to contain information of other variations.
+To address this issue, we introduce an MMD-based regularization to enforce the inference network and the generator of standard GAN to form a deterministic Autoencoder.
+Meanwhile, the method enables us to disentangle the latent space $\mathbf{z}$ into the one-hot discrete latent variables $\mathbf{z}_c$, and the continuous latent variables $\mathbf{z}_n$ in an unsupervised manner. $\mathbf{z}_c$ naturally represents the categorical cluster information; $\mathbf{z}_n$ is expected to contain information of other variations.

-Given a collection i.i.d. samples $\mathbf{x} = \{x^{i}\}_{i=1}^N$ (\eg, images) drawn from an unknown data distribution $P_{\mathrm{x}}$, where $x^{i}$ is the $i$-th data sample and $N$ is the size of the dataset, the standard GAN~\cite{goodfellow2014generative,gulrajani2017improved} consists of two components: the generator $G_{\theta}$ and the discriminator $D_{\psi}$. $G_{\theta}$ defines a mapping from the latent space $\mathcal{Z}$ to the data space $\mathcal{X}$ and $D_{\psi}$ can be considered as a mapping from the data space $\mathcal{X}$ to a real value in $[0, 1]$, which represents the probability of one sample being real.